Pragmatic Nonsense: Pragmatic Nonsense

-That is, both the sentence that, when added to a well-built set of primary sentences $\mathcal{P}$, makes it not well-built, and every sentence of a formal language interpreted on a simple pragmatic structure whose set of primary sentences $\mathcal{P}$ is not well-built, are considered pragmatically nonsensical.
+That is, every sentence of a formal language interpreted on a simple pragmatic structure whose set of primary sentences $\mathcal{P}$ is not well-built, as well as any formally nonsensical sentence, are considered pragmatically nonsensical and, therefore, not pragmatically true nor false.

+Finally, following from the previous studied definitions and examples, the concept of pragmatic nonsense lead to a version of pragmatic truth in which the ``pragmaticness'' is strict, i.e., it is strictly dependent on empirical or other characteristics derived from the experience, as relevance becomes a necessary condition in the following definition:

+\begin{definition}[\textbf{Strictly pragmatic truth}] Let $ L $ be a formal language interpreted according to an interpretation $ \mathbf{I} $ on a partial structure $ E $ with a domain $ D $, and on a simple pragmatic structure $\mathcal{A}$ built upon $ E $.
+Let $\mathcal{P}$ be the set of primary sentences of $\mathcal{A}$.

+\begin{itemize} \item A sentence ‘$\alpha$’ of $ L $ may be pragmatically true or pragmatically false according to the interpretation $ \mathbf{I} $ on $\mathcal{A}$ if, and only if, ‘$\alpha$’ is not pragmatically nonsensical. \end{itemize}